open-cogsci/osdoc/content/getting-started/running-from-source.md

 sortkey: 003.003
 ---

 This post describes how to set up a complete Python environment on your computer, so you can run OpenSesame directly from the source code.
-Depending on your needs, you could also consider using Python portable, as described here.
+Depending on your needs, you could also consider using Python portable, as described [here][python-portable].

 Overview
 --------